-The validity of this measure was determined from face validity, the degree to which the measure construct characterizes the concept being assessed.
-The face validity of the relevant CAHPS question was reviewed by a panel convened by Q-METRIC.
-The Q-METRIC expert panel included nationally recognized experts representing pediatrics, family medicine, psychiatry, and dentistry, as well as two parent representatives.
-In addition, validity was considered by experts in State Medicaid program operations, health plan quality measurement, health informatics, and healthcare quality measurement.
-In total, the Q-METRIC Availability of Specialty Services panel included 13 experts, providing a comprehensive perspective on the availability of specialty services and the measurement of quality metrics for States and health plans.
+The validity of this measure was also determined from face validity, the degree to which the measure construct characterizes the concept being assessed.
+The face validity of the CAHPS question on specialist availability was reviewed by a panel convened by Q-METRIC.
+The Q-METRIC expert panel included nationally recognized experts representing pediatrics, family medicine, psychiatry, dentistry, and two parent representatives.
+In addition, validity was considered by experts in State Medicaid program operations, Title V (Children's Special Health Care Services) program operations, health plan quality measurement, health informatics, and healthcare quality measurement.
+In total, the Q-METRIC Availability of Specialty Services Panel included 13 experts, providing a comprehensive perspective on the availability of specialty services and the measurement of quality metrics for States and health plans.

-The Q-METRIC expert panel concluded that this measure has a high degree of face validity through a detailed review of concepts and metrics considered to be essential to the ability of parents to obtain appointments for children referred to treatment and counseling.
+The Q-METRIC expert panel concluded that this measure has a high degree of face validity through a detailed review of concepts and metrics considered to be essential to the ability of parents to obtain appointments for children referred to specialty care and treatment.
 Concepts and draft measures were rated by this group for their relative importance.
-The measure was rated as follows: parent-reported-availability of specialty appointments received a score of 6.7 on a scale of 1-9, with 9 representing the highest possible ranking.
+The measure was rated as follows: parent-reported availability of specialty appointments received a score of 6.7 on a scale of 1-9, with 9 representing the highest possible ranking.

 The Q-METRIC expert panel had additional discussion about the data that would be reported out for this measure.
-Prior to deciding to use the CAHPS measure, this discussion included such topics as whether appointments should refer to urgent or non-urgent appointments, and whether the measure should be stratified by age due to the typical practice that mental health practitioners often do not see patients under age 3 or 4.
+Prior to deciding to use the CAHPS measure, this discussion included such topics as whether to report specialist availability for new patients or for any patient seeking to make specialist appointments; whether appointments should refer to urgent or non-urgent appointments; and, finally, the role that prior authorizations may have for Medicaid patients and the difficulty this may pose for data collection.